Here at Bonallack and Bishop, we are big fans of family mediation – though we accept it doesn’t suit everybody.

 How does family mediation work?

 Family mediators understand that when relationships break down, talking face to face can seem the hardest thing to do.
-Skilled mediators can help the process by keeping communication channels open and working with couples together to reach the right decisions about t
+Skilled mediators can help the process by keeping communication channels open and working with couples together to reach the right decisions about their problems.
+In particular;

 - Your mediator may have a number of sessions with you and your partner in an attempt to assist you reaching agreement – up to 6 sessions lasting up to a couple of hours is not unusual.